eed3si9n/herding-cats/docs/04/a.md

 ### Semigroup

-If you have the book Learn You a Haskell for Great Good you get to start a new chapter: Monoids.
+If you have the book _Learn You a Haskell for Great Good_ you get to start a new chapter: "Monoids."
 For the website, it's still [Functors, Applicative Functors and Monoids][fafm].

 First, it seems like Cats is missing `newtype`/tagged type facility.
 We'll implement our own later.